 Are you planning a big trip around the world?
 Looking to get away from your office without losing your income stream?
 Or are you simply in need of something bigger than your smartphone to watch Netflix on?
-Here are the 5 best laptops for travelers in 2017.
+Here are the 5 best laptops for travelers in 2020.
+(You can also checkout guruverdict's best laptop for writers)

 **Below, you'll find our more detailed reviews, but you can also click the links above to see current prices or read customer reviews on Amazon.